Closing With Care

 Emotional Support – Most importantly a closure consultant is someone who has been through closure before and knows how many different emotions it can bring up.
 They will be there to support you and be a reliable sounding board as you navigate this difficult time.

 Project Management – there is always a non-trivial amount of paperwork associated with closing down a project or organization — be it closing down bank accounts or dealing with the post office or tax authorities.
-A good closure consultant can make sure you are thinking through every entity you deal with and how you will close up accounts with them.
+A good closure consultant can help you get a better sense of every entity you deal with as part of your daily operations and how you will close up accounts with them.

 Physical logistics – Will you need to move out of your office?
 Get rid of physical assets like desks and chairs?
-Your closure consultant may be able to help you think through selling or donating anything you will no longer need.
+Your closure consultant may be able to help you figure out how to responsibly dispose of anything you will no longer need.

 When Is The Right Time To Bring In Help?